Women’s basketball: Badgers seek statement postseason win after year of turbulence

 Women’s basketball: Badgers take last home game en route of consecutive winsThe University of Wisconsin women’s basketball team (8-20, 3-12 Big Ten) capped off their home campaign Wednesday evening by beating Read…

 The end of the season was not as kind to Rutgers as it was to Wisconsin.
-The Scarlet Knights dropped their last ten regular season games, their breakdown being marked by two ugly blowouts against Northwestern and Ohio State to close things out.
+The Scarlet Knights dropped their last 10 regular season games; two ugly blowouts against Northwestern and Ohio State to close things out marked their breakdown.

-While the Badgers have been far from great from three-point range this season, no team has been as ineffective as the Scarlet Knights from deep.
-They have been the Big Ten’s least efficient at shooting the long ball and have posted a three-point field goal percentage of 28.6 percent.
+While the Badgers have been far from great from the 3-point range this season, no team has been as ineffective as the Scarlet Knights from deep.
+They have been the Big Ten’s least efficient at shooting the long ball and have posted a 3-point field goal percentage of 28.6 percent.

 Women’s basketball: Badgers have chance at victory in final home game of season against IllinoisThe University of Wisconsin women’s basketball team (7-20, 2-12 Big Ten) will face off against Illinois (8-19, 3-11 Big Ten) Read…

-It will be up to Tsipis’ squad to take advantage of their opposition on the glass, seeing as Rutgers only pulls down just more than 20 defensive rebounds per game.
+It will be up to head coach Jonathan Tsipis’ squad to take advantage of their opponents on the glass, seeing as Rutgers only pulls down just more than 20 defensive rebounds per game.
 The Badgers’ top rebounder, senior forward Avyanna Young, is now 12th in the Big Ten in rebounds per game and has continued to carry the load for her team on the boards.

-If Wisconsin can get the kind of offensive contributions that its gotten out of its scorers recently, the Badgers should be on their way to the next round.
-As per usual, cutting turnovers will be vital because Rutgers averages the second-most steals per game in the conference.
+If Wisconsin can get the kind of offensive contributions it’s gotten out of its scorers recently, the Badgers should be on their way to the next round.
+Per usual, cutting turnovers will be vital because Rutgers averages the second-most steals per game in the conference.
 Forcing the Scarlet Knights into taking jumpers will further enhance the Badgers’ chances in light of their opponent’s dreadful shooting.

 Tip-off is slated for 3 p.m.
 CT at Bankers Life Fieldhouse in Indianapolis.